5 Creative Ways to Use Your Photos this Christmas

 3. Christmas cards

-Creating your own Christmas cards puts a twist on a time-honoured tradition, and it can also be a fun activity to tackle at home with the kids.
-With some card stock, stickers and glitter pens, along with a bit of creativity; you’ll soon have your own personalised Christmas cards to send out to friends and family.
+Creating your own Christmas cards puts a twist on a time-honoured tradition, and with the Bob Books photo cards and a bit of creativity, you’ll soon have your own personalised Christmas cards to send out to friends and family.
+If you’ll be shooting your own Christmas card photos, here are a few photography tips to keep in mind:

 4. Jigsaw puzzle